ing-bank/lion/docs/components/input-file/overview.md

 - Based on our [input](../input/overview.md)
 - Default labels and validation messages in different languages
-- Options for multi file upload and drag-and-drop.
+- Options for multi file upload and drop-zone.

 ## Installation